casact/FASLR/docs/contributing/index.rst

 Contributing
 =============

-There are two main ways to contribute
+There are two main ways to contribute.

 ======================
 Contributing to FASLR